mathflare/mathflare/CONTRIBUTING.md

 - All the CSS(colors, displays, positions etc.) must use Bootstrap classes
 - Write all custom CSS with comments in the `Site.css` file
 - Use jQuery all the time for DOM operations
+- Use Ajax for all API requests(see example below)
 - Use the excact same navigation bar for all the pages(see example below)
 - Use Bootstrap Icons for all the icons
 - Ask us first if you want to use any external library